vapor-community/vapor-ext/README.md

 It is always nice to talk with other people using VaporExt and exchange experiences, so come [join our Discord channel](http://vapor.team).

+## Credits

+This package is developed and maintained by [Gustavo Perdomo](https://github.com/gperdomor) with the collaboration of all vapor community.

 ## License

 VaporExt is released under an MIT license.
 See [license](license) for more information.